|IBM scientist Michael Baentsch|

 Michael: Most of the basic work had already gone into developing the two component technologies of OS streaming and ZTIC.
 So the biggest remaining challenge was to accommodate the wide range of technical standards applicable to this kind of solution.

 Paolo: The new streaming technique we developed really enhances the end user’s experience.
-A Windows desktop is typically available in about 2 minutes, starting from an empty machine, and that’s a groundbreaking result because it provides true mobility.
+With our Secure Enterprise Desktop, a Windows desktop is typically available in about 2 minutes, starting from an empty machine, and that’s a groundbreaking result because it provides true mobility.

 Q. That sounds very impressive.
 When can I get it?